FREQUENTLY ASKED QUESTIONS

 Eating places?
 Many local pubs and cafes are more than happy to accommodate dogs.
 The George III in Penmaenpool, The Ship in Dolgellau and The Last Inn in Barmouth are all dog friendly and serve good food and drink.

 How do I get to Cader Idris?
 Cader Idris is a fantastic mountain to climb, especially if you have children or aren’t too sure about scaling Snowdon just yet!
 We are a 15 minute drive from the Pony Path up the mountain.
-This path is one of the easiest ways to ascend and descend the summit, and takes around four and a half to five hours to complete.
+This path is one of the least challenging ways to ascend and descend the summit, and takes around four and a half to five hours to complete.
 If your child completes the climb then we will award them with their very own certificate from the Cader Kids Club too.
-It’s also possible to walk directly from Graig Wen to the summit – allow around 8 hours for the round trip.
+It’s also possible to walk directly from Graig Wen to the summit – it’s a great day out so allow around 8 hours for the round trip

 Are there any good walks directly from Graig Wen?
 The Mawddach trail is a scenic walk accessed through our camping fields, with stunning views across the estuary.
 We are also near Cregennan lakes and Arthog falls, both of which are great walks to do with the family.